instana/nginx-tracing/README.md

   # them to Instana AutoTrace tracing data.
   # The content of instana-config.json is discussed below.
   opentracing_load_tracer /usr/local/lib/libinstana_sensor.so /etc/instana-config.json;

+  # Propagates the active span context for upstream requests.
+  # Without this configuration, the Instana trace will end at
+  # Nginx, and the systems downstream (those to which Nginx
+  # routes the requests) monitored by Instana will generate
+  # new, unrelated traces
+  opentracing_propagate_context;

   # If you use upstreams, Instana will automatically use them as endpoints,
   # and it is really cool :-)